Nothing Matters More Importantly than the Delivery

 Published by Ellery

-Since I started blogging in 2019, I've written personal insights about supply chains, operations management, & industrial engineering.
+Since I started writing in 2019, I've written personal insights about supply chains, operations management, & industrial engineering.
 I have also delved in topics that cover how we deal with people, property, and service providers.
-My mission is to boost productivity via offering solutions and ideas.
+My mission is to boost productivity via the problem-solving process, i.e., asking questions, developing criteria, exploring ideas.
 If you like what I write or disagree with what I say, feel free to like, dislike, comment, or if you have a lengthy discourse, email me at ellery_l@yahoo.com ; I'm also on LinkedIn: linkedin.com/in/ellery-samuel-lim-40b528b